alexhunsley/libre-method-json-place-notation/README.md

 Note that the script only downloads a copy of the methods XML from the webserver when it needs to: if the XML on the webserver hasn't changed since the last download, it isn't downloaded again.

+# Versioning

+This project uses semantic versioning (x.y.z).
+That way, if the major version changes (e.g. 1.3.2 -> 2.0.0), you know it the changes might break any script you have that uses the older version of the data.

+Minor (y) and patch (z) version changes should not break anything you are doing with the data.

 # What do you mean by "Libre"?

 In this case, it doesn't mean "free" as in money; it means "free" as in "convenient to download place notation in a few universal and common formats, and usable immediately for whatever project you had in mind".